-- When your business is growing, make sure your fulfilment strategy can scale with you.
-We recommend answering the 10 questions below for a better approach.
+- As your business is growing, make sure your fulfilment strategy can scale with you.

-- The order fulfilment process has 4 main steps, from receiving to shipping.
+- The order fulfilment process has 5 main steps, from receiving to returns.

-- If you decide to outsource your order fulfilment process, there are 5 questions you can ask a third-party logistics provider in order to choose the right one for your order fulfilment strategy (on locations, platform integrations, 2-day shipping, etc.).
+- If you decide to outsource your order fulfilment process, there are 10 questions you can ask a third-party logistics provider in order to choose the right one for your order fulfilment strategy (regarding locations, platform integrations, 2-day shipping, etc.).

 What is order fulfilment?